ucsb-ersp-2018/arch-jacquim-research-log/arch-jacquim-research-log-f18.md

 - [ ] Figure out how to link to specific entries in reading log
 - [ ] More reading on neural networks- definitely want to look more at learning rate determination

+**Sunday, Oct 21 (1.5hrs)**

+Research Problem, Personal Brainstorm:
+* Frequency scaling can speed up processors, but with a corresponding linear increase in required energy
+* Neural networks can improve branch prediction, and therefore speed up execution time
+* Energy efficiency is a growing problem as more technology is built, esp with small items where the hardware components are at risk of being damaged by energy leakage
+* Reducing supply voltage to processors cuts consumption the most, but also reduces their performance
+* We need to find a way to reduce processor power consumption without affecting performance
+* How do we design neural networks that run on minimal power?

+*What do you like most about the work you have been doing?
+What do you like least?
+What is the biggest concern or question you have?*

+So far we’ve mostly just been doing reading and getting familiar with the Python-based tools we’ll be using for our actual work, but I think things are going pretty well.
+I’ve found all three weekly meetings (with the lab, team, and Professor Sherwood/ Deeksha) very helpful and interesting.
+With my teammates, it’s nice to discuss the papers, figure out PyRTL, and learn things from each other.
+We’re exposed to a lot of new information at once in the larger meetings, which is a little intimidating, but the other members of ArchLab are usually willing to answer all of our questions and explain topics we’re not familiar with.
+There’s nothing I really dislike so far, I’m mostly just worried about spending enough time on the project.
+I also have to learn Python while I use PyRTL and PyTorch, but I think I’ll be able to keep up.

 **Friday, Oct 19 (1 hr)**
 * Meeting with Deeksha, Professor Sherwood not present.
 Minutes below:
     * Meeting inputs